LukasFuchs/GeoModBox.jl/docs/src/man/DiffTwoD.md

 where $\Delta x$ and $\Delta y$ denote the spatial grid spacing in the $x$ and $y$ directions, respectively.
 This condition must be satisfied to ensure numerical stability of the explicit scheme.

-In two dimensions, the partial derivatives in Equation (3) can be approximated using an explicit FTCS (Forward Time, Centered Space) finite difference scheme:
+In two dimensions, the partial derivatives in Equation (3) are approximated using an explicit FTCS (Forward Time, Centered Space) FD scheme:

 $\begin{equation}
 \frac{T_{iC}^{n+1} - T_{iC}^{n} }{\Delta t} = \kappa \left( \frac{T_{iW}^{n} - 2T_{iC}^{n} + T_{iE}^{n}}{\Delta{x}^2} + \frac{T_{iS}^{n} - 2T_{iC}^{n} + T_{iN}^{n}}{\Delta{z^2}} \right) + \frac{Q}{\rho c_p},